hkanagawa/interspeech2024vct-pt/index.md

     - Fine-tuned VC-T, initialized with <span style="font-variant:small-caps;">VC-T pt</span>.
     - As well as <span style="font-variant:small-caps;">VC-T ft w/ ali</span>, a good performance can be achieved in a small training step😃
     - **Can be trained without guiding alignment unlike <span style="font-variant:small-caps;">VC-T ft w/ ali</span>😃**
-    - **Won best subjective evaluation scores in all of compared VC🤗🤗**
+    - **Won best subjective evaluation scores in all of compared VC models 🤗🤗**

 # Relation between VC methods and their the number of training steps
 | Method              | Steps        |                         | Total training time [days] |